 West End Recreation Center, 109 Bucklin Street

-Print-maker and comic book publisher Walker Mettling is creating an historical map of Elmwood featuring the gone but not forgotten histories of Long Pond as well as a billboard mural depicting the pond on the West End Rec Center’s west-facing facade.
+Print-maker and comic book publisher Walker Mettling created an historical map of Elmwood featuring the gone but not forgotten histories of Long Pond as well as a billboard mural depicting the pond on the West End Rec Center’s west-facing facade.
 The tri-part project included the map, the billboard, and a public screen-printing party to celebrate the research and final products.
 To learn more, check out #wherelongpondusedtobe.

 “Olneyville Community Loom”

-Multi-disciplinary textile artist Lyza Baum and textile artist/museum educator Kristen Haines will spend spring 2021 into summer conducting outreach to Olneyville residents and organizations to build connections and support for a summer weaving collaboration.
-The design (reference image only here) will be developed in virtual and in-person community workshops.
-Baum and Haines will install the community loom in the summer of 2021.
+Multi-disciplinary textile artist Lyza Baum and textile artist/museum educator Kristen Haines spent spring 2021 into summer conducting outreach to Olneyville residents and organizations to build connections and support for a summer weaving collaboration.
+The design was developed in collaboration with the Rosie’s Girls program at the Olneyville YWCA, the site owner, and advocates at the Woonasquatucket River Watershed Council.
+It was installed in late summer 2021.

 Broad Street between Trinity Square and Roger Williams Park, Various Sites